 It is easy to imagine Vouvray and Montlouis staring nervously at one another over the Loire.
 For decades Vouvray had […]Keep Reading

 It is easy to imagine Vouvray and Montlouis staring nervously at one another over the Loire.
 For decades Vouvray had the upper hand, but its oft-times sleepy and aristocratic sense of superiority hid a tendency to view innovation and change as just as significant an opponent as Montlouis.
 Montlouis, for its part, became a hotbed of innovation as younger growers flocked there to purchase old vines of Chenin at more affordable prices and on terroirs quite similar to the looming neighbor to the north.
-While this sibling rivalry may seem overly dramatic, it does seem odd that Vouvray has accidentally singled out the most talented Montlouis-based growers from labeling as Vouvray the wines they make from their vineyards there if they are vinified in their cellars across the river in Montlouis.
-Apparently, the transit across the river robs them of their sense of place.
+While this description of a sibling rivalry may seem overly dramatic, it seems odd that Vouvray has singled out the most talented Montlouis-based growers and prevented them from labeling any wines they make from vineyards in Vouvray as Vouvray if they are vinified in their cellars across the river in Montlouis.
+The short transit across the Loire apparently robs them of their sense of place.